chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_global_forwarding_rule.md

 : (Beta only) The fingerprint used for optimistic locking of this resource.
 Used internally during updates.

 `load_balancing_scheme`
 : This signifies what the GlobalForwardingRule will be used for.
 The value of INTERNAL_SELF_MANAGED means that this will be used for Internal Global HTTP(S) LB.
-The value of EXTERNAL means that this will be used for External Global Load Balancing (HTTP(S) LB, External TCP/UDP LB, TLS/SSL Proxy) NOTE: Currently global forwarding rules cannot be used for INTERNAL load balancing.
+The value of EXTERNAL means that this will be used for External Global Load Balancing (HTTP(S) LB, External TCP/UDP LB, SSL Proxy) NOTE: Currently global forwarding rules cannot be used for INTERNAL load balancing.

   Possible values: